MBC Group: All Channels

+Criticism and controversies

+In 2007, MBC began airing its first Turkish soap opera dubbed into another language.
+Over the next few years these programs became a major success for MBC, with over 85 million viewing the finale of Gümüş.
+In 2018, MBC moved to remove all Turkish programming from their channels, no official reason were given, though it was widely considered to be at the direction of the Saudi government, who had a frosty relationship with the government of Turkey at the time.
+The Turkish government criticised the decision.

 In 2017, a number of owners and board members of MBC were summoned to Riyadh where they were arrested, accused of corruption, and locked in the Ritz-Carlton.
 These moves came following years of the Saudi Crown Prince attempting to purchase the media company.
 After 83 days the company's chief owner Waleed al-Ibrahim was released.
 A "senior MBC executive" was cited by Arabian Business stating that Waleed al-Ibrahim was found innocent of any wrongdoing.

-In 2007, MBC began airing its first Turkish soap opera dubbed into another language.
-Over the next few years these programs became a major success for MBC, with over 85 million viewing the finale of Gümüş.
-In 2018, MBC moved to remove all Turkish programming from their channels, no official reason were given.

 In 2019, MBC Masr came under scrutiny for its use of blackface in comedy programming.
 Popular Egyptian comedian Shaimaa Seif has done a number of programs on MBC using blackface and stereotypes for humor.

-Some have raised concern of the amount of American advertisements on MBC channels, with some studies suggesting over 50% of advertising time is devoted towards American products such as those from Johnson & Johnson, Kellogg's, and PepsiCo.
-These critics state that this leads to cultural imperialism and erodes at the native cultures of areas in the Middle East and North Africa.
-In a study focused on Algerian consumer preferences, it was found that these consumers were drawn to American advertisements and products advertised on MBC.
-This in turn led Algerian companies to mimic the advertising style and aesthetic of American companies.
+In the days following Yahya Sinwar's death in October 2024, MBC aired a report labeling Sinwar, along with Hamas's Ismail Haniyeh, Hezbollah's Hassan Nasrallah, PMF's Abu Mahdi al-Muhandis, and Iran's Quds Force commander Qasem Soleimani, as "faces of terrorism" who had been killed in the first quarter of the 21st century.
+This report sparked outrage in certain circles.
+In Baghdad, supporters of Iran-backed armed groups stormed the channel's local offices, filming themselves as they vandalized equipment and destroyed computers.
+Hours later, Iraqi regulators suspended the license of the Saudi-owned channel and began proceedings to terminate its operating rights in Iraq.
+Shortly afterwards Algeria also suspended MBC's license to operate in the country, reportedly for "portrayal of the wars in a way that weakens the morale of Palestinian and Lebanese people".

 Use of technology

-In 2010, MBC Max provided the ability to watch English movies with Arabic voices, along with watching English movies (English voices) with or without Arabic subtitles.
+In 2010, MBC Max provided the ability to watch English movies along with watching English movies (English voices) with or without Arabic subtitles.

 In July 2011, MBC launched 7 of its channels in HD which includes MBC 1, MBC 2, MBC 3, MBC 4, MBC Action, MBC Max, and MBC Drama.
 These HD versions of these channels are encrypted using Conax while SD are FTA.

 In 2017, Snapchat expanded its "Discover" feature to provide content from regional providers including MBC.

-Criticism

-On 17 September 2013, the Anti-Defamation League criticized the network for using a clip of the 2009 film Inglourious Basterds in which the Adolf Hitler character was speaking to other Nazis, with the subtitles replaced with advertisements for the network.
-The League said "The use of such imagery contributes to the trivialization of and desensitization to the unparalleled horrors of the Holocaust."